Skip To Main Content

 careful, strategic approach to reduce spending.
 The goal is to protect classroom experiences

-while restoring long-term financial stability
+while restoring long-term financial stability.

 Questions About the Use of Reserves